BECAE-test/CNR-CIMAF/Gorgona/readme.txt

 #### Step 4bis: Run Unbiased and Biased Search

-WARNING: It is recommended to run this step on the same computer where all the previous steps were executed.
-If you intend to switch to a different computer, make sure that all required libraries and dependencies are properly installed and compatible.

 NOTE: Following command must be run from inside the folder that was created in Step 2.2

 4bis.1 If the parameters for the Unbiased and Biased Search have already been set but the script has not been run yet, you can start the analysis by executing the command: